street-devs/nest-snowflake-id/README.md

 ### Key Features:
 - **Customizable epoch**: You can specify a custom start epoch for the ID generation.
-- **Unique node ID**: Each instance of the generator can have its own node ID, ensuring that generated IDs are unique across multiple instances.
+- **Worker and Data Center IDs**: Each instance of the generator can have its own node ID, ensuring that generated IDs are unique across across multiple machines and data centers.
 - **Concurrency-safe**: Handles sequence numbers within the same millisecond to avoid collisions.

 ---